We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 During your period, the muscles of your womb contract and relax to help shed built-up lining.
 Sometimes you’ll experience cramps, which means your muscles are at work.
 Some people may also experience:

-Doctors aren’t sure why some women experience painful menstruation and others don’t.
-But some factors that are associated with more intense pain include:
+Doctors are not sure why some people who menstruate experience painful symptoms and others don’t.
+Some factors associated with more intense pain include:

 - having your first child

-- having an overproduction of or sensitivity to prostaglandins, a hormone that influences your womb
+- having an overproduction of or sensitivity to prostaglandins, a type of compound in the body that influences your womb

 For mild to temporary cramps, some home remedies can help provide relief.
-Read on for tips on getting fast relief and how to potentially lessen the pain during your next cycle.
+Read on for tips on getting fast relief, and learn how to potentially lessen the pain during your next cycle.